 This can make IoT a tough sell.

 However, IoT can create unexpected benefits that will get the attention of whoever controls the budget.
 So, how do you convince multiple decision-makers buyers to pay for these benefits?

-This is why you need to expand the amount of sales touch points, and consider using account based marketing to reach multiple buyers in an organisation.
+This is why you need to expand the amount of sales touchpoints, and consider using account-based marketing to reach multiple buyers in an organization.

 Instead of focusing on attracting a single individual, you need to cast a wider net and think about all the different roles and departments that can benefit from your product.

-A government official on the other hand focuses on economic growth, and wants their city to be attractive for young families and businesses.
-IoT can help make buildings smarter and more sustainable while providing a lot of conveniences that saves a family or business a lot of time.
+A government official on the other hand focuses on economic growth and wants their city to be attractive for young families and businesses.
+IoT can help make buildings smarter and more sustainable while providing a lot of conveniences that save a family or business a lot of time.

 He who understands the customer best wins.
-Selling IoT is not about selling a set of features, and there are more than one person that needs to evaluate your solution.
+Selling IoT is not about selling a set of features, and there is more than one person that needs to evaluate your solution.

 IoT the subject for a lot of hype, and it is still unclear for many businesses how IoT will earn a return on investment by implementing it.
 This is why IoT companies need to be exceptionally good at articulating their unique value proposition (UVP).